emacs-helm/helm/README.md

 ***

 <p align="center">
-  Maintaining Helm requires a <a href="https://github.com/emacs-helm/helm/commits?author=thierryvolpiatto"><b>lot of work</b></a>
-  I have done voluntarily since 2011.<br>
+  Maintaining Helm requires a <a href="https://github.com/emacs-helm/helm/commits?author=thierryvolpiatto"><b>lot of work</b></a>, which I have done voluntarily since 2011.<br>
   As it demands lots of my time it gets increasingly difficult<br>
   maintaining it without financial help.<br>
-  Thanks to all people that are helping or have helped Helm development,<br>
+  Thanks to all the people that are helping or have helped Helm development,<br>
-  but they are actually to few to continue serenely,<br>
+  but they are actually too few to continue serenely.<br>
-  by the way after the release of version 3.0 I will have to stop<br>
+  By the way, after the release of version 3.0 I will have to stop<br>
-  developing Helm seriously until I get enough support,<br> only providing a minimal bugfix maintainance.<br>
+  developing Helm seriously until I get enough support,<br> only providing a minimal bugfix maintenance.<br>
   Thanks for your understanding<br>
 </p>